 We consider the problem of predicting the protein network of S. cerevisiae from several genomic datasets.
-As a first direct inference method, under the assumption that connected proteins probably share similarities in the datasets, we propose to predict an edge between two proteins $\mathbf{x}$ and $\mathbf{y}$ when the value $K(\mathbf{x}, \mathbf{y})$ is large enough.
-Depending on the choice of K, this covers the situations of selecting proteins with correlated expression, similar profiles, similar localization or all of these simultaneously.
-For a fixed choice of K, a predicted network can be built progressively by starting from isolated nodes and adding edges between pairs of proteins with decreasing kernel values.
+As a first direct inference method, under the assumption that connected proteins are likely to share similarities in the datasets, we propose to predict an edge between two proteins x and y when the value $K(\mathbf{x}, \mathbf{y})$ is large enough.
+Depending on the choice of K, this covers the situations of selecting proteins with correlated expression, similar profiles, similar localization, or all of these simultaneously.
+For a fixed choice of K, a predicted network can be progressively built by starting from isolated nodes and adding edges between pairs of proteins with decreasing kernel values.
 The discrete version of this approach, which we call the direct approach below, is related to the joint graph method (Marcotte et al., 1999).